firebase/firebase-cpp-sdk/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Description
-*Provide details of the change, and generalize the change in the title above.*
+> Provide details of the change, and generalize the change in the PR title above.
 ***

 ### Type of change
-*Place an `x` the applicable box.*
+> Place an `x` the applicable box.
 - [ ] Bug fix.
 Add the issue # below if applicable.
 - [ ] New feature.
 A non-breaking change which adds functionality.
 - [ ] API change.
 An alteration to the public-facing API surface.